 In planning and performing our audit, we considered OPIC's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements and not to provide assurance on the internal control over financial reporting.
 Our consideration of the internal control over financial reporting would not necessarily disclose all matters in the internal control over financial reporting that might be material weaknesses.
 A material weakness is a condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements in amounts that would be material in relation to the financial statements being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
 We noted no matters involving the internal control over financial reporting and its operation that we consider to be material weaknesses.
+During our exit conference with management, we discussed certain policy and procedural matters that we do not consider material weaknesses.

-This report is intended for the information of the Board of Directors, management, and the federal awarding and pass-through entities.
-However, this report is a matter of public record and its distribution is not limited.
+This report is intended solely for the information and use of the Board of Directors, management, and the federal awarding and pass-through entities, and is not intended to be and should not be used by anyone other than these specified parties.